 Adjust Your Medication Schedule to Account for Time-Zone Changes

-If it has taken a while to get your medical condition under control, naturally you don't want to rock the boat when traveling.
+If it has taken a while to get your medical condition under control, then naturally you don't want to rock the boat when traveling.
 The last thing you want is to suffer a seizure or a clot because you forgot to take a dose of your medicine.
-Anybody taking medicines such as insulin, warfarin, or anti-seizure agents that have a fine line between too much and too little, needs to be especially careful when crossing time zones.
+Anybody taking medicines such as insulin, warfarin, or anti-seizure agents that need to be taken on a strict schedule should be especially careful when crossing time zones.

 How much you need to change your medication schedule depends on how far you are traveling, and for how long.
 If you are just traveling from the East to the West coast of the U.S., for example, you may be able to keep to a similar schedule or just gradually adjust the timing of your dosages over a few days.